benhicklingsmith/hotel_hand_in/README.md

 Key Lessons Learnt

 -> Server is a mess - explore using Express for the next project we undertake.

 -> Loading all code at once made the index file large and tricky to make changes to as the project developed.
 Possibly investigate dynamic loading of code in future.

 -> CSS is a nightmare.

 ## Dependencies

 (Required)

 Node.js

 (Optional)

 Postgresql

 ## Usage

-To view the website:
+### To view the website:

 Download code

 Open terminal and navigate to /server

 Run ```node server.js```

 Open browser and navigate to localhost:8081

-To use with backend:
+### To use with backend:

-Create a new postgresbase using the hotel_schema.txt file.
+Create a new postgres database using the hotel_schema.txt file.

-Edit the database information in the top of the server.js file Restart server.js if it is already running.
+Edit the database information in the top of the server.js file.

+Restart server.js if it is already running.